millermedeiros/esformatter/README.md

  - be non-destructive.
  - support for local/global config file so settings can be shared between team members.
- - presets for the most popular style guides (Google, jQuery, Idiomatic.js).
+ - support most popular style guides (Google, jQuery, Idiomatic.js).
  - be the best JavaScript code formatter.